liangzifei/MRH-Net/README.md

 >Our exampled virtual histology data are located in folder /Output.
 ## Sampled exmples of our output are shown as the following:
-#### (In our work, the testing alreay conducted on many healthy and shiever mouse brain, while training on healthy mouse brains only.
+#### (In our work, the testing alreay conducted on many healthy and shiever mouse brains, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
 Additionally, all test subjects in our work are not from training subjects).
 >One example shiever mouse virtual myelin result as following:
 #### training on health, testing on both health(top LEFT) and shiever(bottom LEFT) strain.
 The right is real histology obtained from staining.